majdiShomali/mockup-and-wireframe/README.md

 # mockup-and-wireframe

 ##  what is this project?
-an E-learning  website for the ERHF Company, designed using figma online tool, git cmd and vs-code
+an E-learning website for the ERHF Company, designed using Figma online tool, git cmd, and vs-code

 ###  Tools
 - figma online tool